fishy/scripts/README.md

 A desktop companion for the chrome extension
 [One Password](https://chrome.google.com/webstore/detail/pahmlghhaoabdlhnkmmjbkcmdamjccjj).

+## convert2gpx.sh

+Detect format from file extension then call [gpsbabel](https://www.gpsbabel.org/) to convert to GPX file.

 ## fix-epub.py

 A script to add "xml:lang" parameter to html tags within a epub file.